Axarva/dotfiles-2.0/README.md

 - Add `export PATH="$PATH:/home/{Your_User}/bin"` to your `~/.zshrc` file.
 - Edit the script in `~/.config/eww/scripts/getweather`.
 Further steps are specified within that file.
 - Open `tint2conf` and edit the theme `panellauncher.tint2rc`.
 In there, head over to the `Launcher` tab and set the icon theme as candy-icons.
-- Get the Museo Sans font from Adobe itself or any other sources, put the `.ttf` file in your `~/.local/share/fonts`
+- Get the Museo Sans 300 (ONLY THE 300 WEIGHT PLEASE, OTHERS LOOK WEIRD) font from Adobe itself or any other sources, put the `.ttf` or `.otf` file in your `~/.local/share/fonts`
-  - Run `fc-cache` after getting the font.
+  - Run `fc-cache -f` after getting the font.
 - If the widgets don't work properly, go to [the main repository](https://github.com/elkowar/eww) and install `eww` as documented.
 Make sure the resulting binary is stored in `~/bin`.
 - Issue `xmonad --recompile` after you complete all the steps, and relogin to xmonad.
 - For the profile picture to load, it needs to have the full path in `eww.scss`.
 Open the file, search for the string containing `~/.config`(line number 329 to be exact) and edit it to point it to your image.
 Full path required.
 For example: `/home/axarva/path/to/image.png`.